Colorado utility plans to retire coal plants, add renewables

-DENVER (AP) — Colorado’s largest electricity provider wants to retire two coal-fired units a decade early and expand its renewable energy supply.
+DENVER (AP) — Colorado’s largest electricity provider said Wednesday it wants to retire two coal-fired units a decade early and nearly double the share of power it gets from renewable sources.

-Xcel Energy said Wednesday it plans to idle the coal-fired units in the city of Pueblo by 2025.

-About 80 people work at the two units.
-Some are expected to retire before the closure, and Xcel says it will try to find jobs in the company for the others.
+Xcel Energy said the changes would reduce its carbon pollution in the state by 60 percent and increase its share of renewable energy to almost 55 percent, up from about 28 percent now.

 Most Read Business Stories